 The Lady of the Shroudwas Bram Stoker's eleventh novel.
 The novel is an adventure story about a young man who inherits enormous amount of money which he uses to help the people of a small country in the Balkans in their struggle against their more powerful neighbors.
 It was first published in the UK in 1909 by William Heinemann, London.
 The book itself is a 367 page hardcover with a red cloth cover stamped on the spine and front panel in black and gold.
-In 1909 Heinemann also produced a 357 page Heinemann's Colonial Library edition of this book.
+In the same year, this book was also published by Heinemann as a part of their Heinemann's Colonial Library series.
+This edition is a hardcover with a decorated cloth cover .
 The Lady of the Shroud was first published in the US in 1966 by Paperback Library Inc., New York, as a part of their Paperback Library Gothic series.
 This edition is a 287 page (plus one page of advertisements) paperback with a picture of a woman in a white shroud and a castle on the front panel.
-Photographs of the book's UK and US covers are available here.

 This novel is available as a: It can also be purchased online as a: * This PDF is very large since it was made with high quality color scans.

 M. A. P. (Mainly About People), London, July 10, 1909

 Dalby, Richard and William Hughes.
 Bram Stoker: A bibliography, Essex: Desert Island Books, 2004, p74.